(La Noche de Walpurgis)

-The Werewolf vs the Vampire Woman – the actual Spanish title translates as The Night of Walpurgis, something that never has much relevance to the film – was a huge success for Naschy.
-Naschy was always an actor who wanted very much to be a Hammer (or Universal) horror star.
+The Werewolf vs the Vampire Woman – that’s the English-language title, while the actual Spanish title translates as The Night of Walpurgis, something that never has much relevance to the film – was a huge success for Naschy.
+Naschy was always an actor who gave the impression he very much wanted to be a Hammer (or Universal) horror star.
 It feels as though The Werewolf vs the Vampire Woman was conceived after Hammer announced Countess Dracula (1971), loosely based on the exploits of the notorious Countess Elizabeth Bathory – the two films were released only five months apart.

 Paul Naschy played Waldemar Daninsky in ten films:- Frankenstein’s Bloody Terror (1968), Dracula vs. Frankenstein (1970), this, Dr Jekyll and the Werewolf (1972), Fury of the Wolfman (1972), Curse of the Devil (1973), Night of the Howling Beast (1975), Return of the Wolfman/The Craving (1980), The Beast and the Magic Sword (1983) and Licanthropus (1996)..

 Full film available here